 Fan Tan 番攤 is a traditional Chinese gambling game played on a flat surface with a cup and many handfuls of small plastic beads.
-In years past, the beads used in large gambling dens were made of bone, or ivory.
+Years ago, the beads used in large gambling dens were made of bone, or ivory.
 In home games, less fancy objects were used, such as beans or even coins.
-While played in China and other Asian countries, the game of Fan Tan became quite popular around the world in the 1800’s.
+While played in China and other Asian countries first, the game of Fan Tan became quite popular around the world in the 1800s.

 In the United States, references are made to the game being enjoyed by work gangs building the Trans-Continental railroad, and many cities across the states, especially New York and San Francisco, had large communities of Asians who lived together and accepted gambling as an exciting recreational pastime.
 Gambling houses in San Francisco’s China-Town offered many types of games, including Chinese dice game Sic-Bo, Mah Jong and Fan Tan, and large casinos had as many as 20 tables filled with players.